 - You are financing a primary residence

-- The home is in within an approved state or county
+- The home is in an approved state or county

-- You are able to obtain a lease from the Tribe if buying on Tribal trust land
+- You can obtain a lease from the Tribe if buying on Tribal trust land

 Next step: See if you qualify for the loan

 If it appears that you are eligible, the next step is to see if you qualify for the loan.
 Here are general standards:

 - Have enough assets or down payment assistance to cover the 2.25% down payment plus closing costs